-Syria Deeply is an independent digital media project led by journalists and technologists, exploring a new model of storytelling around a global crisis.
+Syria Deeply is an independent digital media project led by journalists and technologists that explores a new model of storytelling around a global crisis.
 Our goal is to build a better user experience of the story by adding context to content, using the latest digital tools of the day.
-Over time the hope is to add greater clarity, deeper understanding, and more sustained engagement to the global conversation.
+Over time the hope is to add greater clarity, deeper understanding and more sustained engagement to the global conversation.

 We want anyone who comes to Syria Deeply to walk away smarter and better informed about what’s happening in our world.
 We’re fielding your feedback and story ideas through firstname.lastname@example.org.